ANSWERS TO QUESTIONS ABOUT A BUYERS AGENT

 - To act exclusively as a buyers agent in all real estate transactions;

-- To be completely independent from vendors and selling real estate agents;
+- To be completely independent from vendors, developers and selling real estate agents;

 - To only receive income from buyers;